That Epiphany Moment: The Exponential Value of Prototypes

 That Inevitable Moment

-Whether it’s a website, web application, or mobile app, every business relies on its digital products in the same way they rely on real world assets like its building, vehicles or staff.
+Whether it’s a website, web application, or mobile app, every business relies on its digital products in the same way they rely on real-world assets like its building, vehicles, or staff.
 Smart businesses know that just like physical assets, digital products require regular attention and maintenance and occasionally replacement.
 The process of building or rebuilding a vital digital asset requires a significant commitment of mental capacity, time spent, and often money.
-There are a lot of steps in the process but we’re here today to talk about the exponential value of prototypes.
+There are a lot of steps in the process, but we’re here today to talk about the exponential value of prototypes.

 Design, the Easiest and Worst Step to Skip